jeabraham/lightroom_utilities/README.md

 You can then also move them on your hard drive or remove them by executing the `duplicate_removal_commands.sh` script.
 Note that you can also move the photos on your hard drive using Lightroom menu items or drag-and-drop sometimes.

+** Step 4

+The other utilities are useful if you want to move or remove a bunch of duplicate files when the other copy is in a date-sorted folder YYYY/YYYY-MM-DD.
+But, if at the end of that, you still have a bunch of photos that *weren't* duplicates, you can use the Lightroom Plugin MovePhotosByDate to move the photos to the folder based on their EXIF date.

+s